 Aviation is a growing industry in Nigeria, and for aspiring pilots, choosing the right pilot school in Nigeria is critical.
-Below are ten of the best pilot schools (aviation training institutions) in Nigeria in 2025, based on accreditation, program variety, and reputation.
+Below are ten of the best pilot schools in Nigeria in 2026, also known as aviation training institutions, based on accreditation, program variety, and reputation.

 1. Nigerian College of Aviation Technology (NCAT), Zaria